 Reactions are an interaction of two or more compounds called reactants to produce a product(s).
 In a reversible reaction, reactants and products formed are connected by a two-way arrow (⇌).
 This means reactants can be obtained back from the products.

 A +B ⇌ C + D

-Here, A and B are two reactants which react to give C and D. The two-headed arrow indicates that reaction is reversible and the reactants, A and B can be obtained from C and D.
+Here, A and B are two reactants which react to give C and D. The two-headed arrow indicates that the reaction is reversible and the reactants, A and B can be obtained from C and D.

 In contrast to reversible changes, irreversible changes are permanent changes.
 Reactants react to form an entirely new compound and cannot be reversed.
-Heating, burning, mixing, powdering are few processes which cause irreversible changes.
-A common observable example is the cooking of raw egg which can’t be converted back to its original form.
+Heating, burning, mixing, and powdering are a few processes which cause irreversible changes.
+A common observable example is the cooking of raw eggs which can’t be converted back to its original form.
 Ash obtained by the combustion of paper or any other substances is another example.

 When a reaction is taking place in a unidirectional way such reactions are called irreversible reactions.
 In such reactions in a period of time reactants react completely to form a product.
 Here reaction is denoted by a one-way arrow (→).